 A generous grant from GSK Community Partnerships has allowed Lupus Colorado to offer this six week workshop at no cost to you.
 We simply ask for a participant commitment to attend and complete the course.

 Registration is available for our spring 2019 sessions.
-The first set will be Saturday mornings in April-May, location TBD (Aurora/Stapleton area).
-We also plan to bring LWWL to the communities near Ft.
-Collins/Greeley, as well as near Colorado Springs.
+The first set will be Saturday mornings in April-May, location Aurora/Stapleton area.
+Another set of classes will be held in Loveland at the new UC Health facility.